bsgriggs/mendix-slide-menu/README.md

 - If the menu is not describing something specific on the page (i.e. the menu shows the current user's account information, it is okay to leave the menu content rendering directly in the body DOM.

 #### Attributes
 **Page name** - String attribute that will be set with the name of the current page.
 This value can then be used to make content specific to a page (details in the 'How to use the Page Name to make a Page-Based FAQ Menu' section below).
-**Interval offset** -
+**Interval offset** - Time between each check if the page changed.
+When set to 0, there is no polling.

 ### Events
 ![events](https://github.com/bsgriggs/mendix-slide-menu/blob/media/events.png)